LDGerrits/QuickZone/docs/intro.md

 Download the latest .rbxm model file from the [Releases](https://github.com/LDGerrits/QuickZone/releases) tab and drag it into ReplicatedStorage.

 ## Quick Start
-Here is a complete example of setting up a 'Water Zone' that enables swimming logic for the LocalPlayer.
+The following example demonstrates a 'Water Zone' system.
+It uses an Observer to apply swimming logic to the LocalPlayerGroup only when they are inside a specific area.
 ```lua
 local Players = game:GetService('Players')
 local ReplicatedStorage = game:GetService('ReplicatedStorage')